Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The biggest example of this (10 GtC/yr) is human activities, from fossil fuels for power stations.
 This moves carbon from the lithosphere to the atmosphere.

 In natural environments too this is essential lightning creating fires, removing forest floor litter and allowing new growth when spaces of the forest canopy are opened.
-This moves carbon from the biosphere, and sometimes soils
+This moves carbon from the biosphere, and sometimes soils and peat too, to the atmosphere.

+### Volcanism (Hazards)
+Not part of the Paper 1, but a synoptic link can be made to volcanoes and how they release carbon for Paper 3, ha